Reference

 defenseclaw audit log-activity --payload-file <f>Record a config/operator mutation through the gateway's audit logger.
 Used internally by the TUI on save.

 defenseclaw-gateway audit exportJSONL export of audit_events from the SQLite DB, including structured when structured_json is present.
-Flags: --output, --limit, --include-activity (also dumps activity_events).
+Rows are emitted oldest-first; --limit N therefore returns the earliest N matching rows, not the newest N. Omit --limit and pipe to tail for the most recent rows. --include-activity also dumps activity_events.

 Scanning